-The Exorcist Season Two: Will Andy Be Possessed By Nicole’s Demon On Tonight’s Show?
+‘The Exorcist’ Season Two: Will Andy Be Possessed By Nicole’s Demon On Tonight’s Show?

 Andy is clearly unbalanced by the spooky events that are surrounding his home.
 Lambs are being born deformed, hundred’s of crows are dropping out of the sky dead, and one of Andy’s foster children has noticed a strange presence in the woods.
 Tune into tonight’s episode of The Exorcist to find out how the producers merge all of these disparate storylines.

-[Featured Image by Mathieu Young/FOX]
+[Featured Image by FOX]